laiquet/idtrackerai-enhanced/docs/source/user_guide/segmentation_app.rst

 Regions of interest
 -------------------

 To avoid undesired blobs, a :abbr:`ROI (Region of interest)` can be defined.
-By drawing polygons or ellipses on the video player, the user can define positive regions (where to look for blobs) or negative regions (where **NOT** to look for blobs).
+The user can draw polygons or ellipses on the video player to define positive regions (where to look for blobs) or negative regions (where **NOT** to look for blobs).
 The negative ROIs will appear in red in the video player.

 To set a region of interest: